jranjan/zealotAlgorithm/labs/backbase/documents/operations/Metric.md

 # Overview

-**P**ublic **A**PI is a representation of Universal Service Directory and a single source of truth for external interaction.
-Its code name is **Kshitij**.
 It is critical to achieving high service availability and measuring different parameters during its lifecycle for better observability and analytics.
 Primarily, any of the service metrics is one of the below types.

 1. **Counter**, denotes an integer value, which is the total number of times a method or some code snippet in interest is processed
 2. **Timer**, denotes a real number, which is the latency for a method call or time taken for some code snippet to process